 I’ve been reading Sheldon Harris’ Factories of Death: Japanese Biological Warfare, 1932-1945, and the American Cover-up.
 (Rev. ed, 2002), considered the definitive book on biological warfare in the Pacific theater during WWII.
 My primary interest is in Japanese research and use of plague in their biological warfare program.
 Since this blog is, in part, a research tool, this post is a collection of notes taken specifically on the plague, though the book covers a much wider program.
 If you ever wondered why plague is a category A bioterrorism agent, what follows will go a long way in explaining.

 Lt.
-Gen. Shiro Ishii was the primary organizer, promoter and director of the Japanese biological warfare (BW) program.
+Gen. Shiro Ishii was the primary organizer, promoter, and director of the Japanese biological warfare (BW) program.
 He was involved at all levels from pitch-man to the Japanese military and academia to personally supervising research on human subjects.
-He began his work research in the potential of biological weapons in the late 1920s.
+He began his work research on the potential of biological weapons in the late 1920s.

 Shiro Ishii built an extensive network of facilities in China for the purposes of research and testing.
 Some details of these units in respect to plague activity follows: